 As I play it, it reminds me of several city building simulation games and elements of board games like Through the Ages.
 It's a fantastic mash up of all the genres I love and games I enjoy to play.

-This game is really thematic, which again is important for me.
+This game is really thematic, which is also important for me.
 For example, when choosing an action slot on the board, you must also play a card from your hand.
 If you play a card that matches the colour of the action slot on the board, you get to use the card too.
 If it doesn't, the card is discarded.

 Will you focus on a particular building type for huge production benefits?
 Or will you balance each city for bonus points at the end of the game?